 The Appeals Board will render a decision applying the following principles:

-a.
-Decisions by the Appeals Board are to be deferential to the original decision, making changes to the finding only where there is clear error, and to the sanction/remedial action only if there is a compelling justification for review.
+- Decisions by the Appeals Board are to be deferential to the original decision, making changes to the finding only where there is clear error, and to the sanction/remedial action only if there is a compelling justification for review.

-d.
-The Title IX Coordinator shall render a written decision on the appeal to all parties within five (5) business days from accepting the request for appeal.
+- The Vice President of Diversity and Inclusion will render a written decision on the appeal to all parties within a reasonable time frame from accepting the appeal.